Blank Collapse: Compressing CTC emission for the faster decoding: Experiments

 \subsection{Analysis of side-effects}

 It seems a bit strange that the reduction ratio on $\theta=0.9$ is lower than $\theta=0.999, 0.99$ at $\gamma=50$ as shown in \autoref{fig:frames_decoding}.
-This occasionally happens on other datasets as well and we interpret that over-collapsing might drop some unintended candidates which could have been the best candidate leading faster decoding with appropriate pruning for the rest of time.
+It's rare but it also does happen on our internal dataset as well.
+We interpret that over-collapsing might drop some good candidates unintentionally which might lead to faster decoding with appropriate pruning for the rest of the time.

-Additionally, there are some cases in which the accuracy turns out to be better when collapsed than original.
-For example, WER of test-clean with $\theta=0.99$ (2.029) is lower than that of original (2.031) though it is a small amount.
+Additionally, there are some cases in which the accuracy turns out to be better when collapsed than the original.
+For example, WER of test-clean with $\theta=0.99$ (2.029) is lower than that of the original (2.031) though it is a small amount.
 We guess that blank collapse may drop some frames having harmful information potentially.
 However, such cases do not occur very often and the difference is usually small throughout our experiments.